happybono/KoreaTransitCardBalanceChecker/README.md

 # TMoneyCardBalanceChecker
-Tapping the T-money card to the NFC module displays the remaining balance on the OLED screen, offers the most intuitive way to check the balance on the card.
+Tapping the 'Tmoney' card to the NFC module displays the remaining balance on the OLED screen, offers the most intuitive way to check the balance on the card.
 <br>
 <div align="center">
 <img alt="GitHub Last Commit" src="https://img.shields.io/github/last-commit/happybono/TMoneyCardBalanceChecker">